 Ref.
 Question Policy Principles

 P7 If applicable, is a separate domestic hard-wired smoke/heat alarm within the flats installed to a suitable standard?

-Answe r Finding/Observation
+Answe er Finding/Observation

-Yes The resident in flat 17 allowed access and there was a hard-wired smoke alarm in the hallway.
+Yes The resident in flat 1 allowed access and there was a hard-wired smoke alarm in the hallway and an interlinked hard-wired heat alarm in the kitchen.
+Upgrading to a Grade D1 LD2 system by providing smoke alarm coverage in the lounge is not advised due to the open plan lounge/kitchen arrangement and the likelihood of numerous false alarms.

 Ref.
 Question Policy Principles

 P8 If applicable (Sheltered scheme) is the smoke detection within the flats monitored by an alarm receiving centre/on site scheme manager via a telecare system?

-Answer Finding/Observation
+Answe er Finding/Observation

 N/A